 Sitz baths 3-4 times a day will help keep the area clean, promote drainage, and may help with the pain.
 Apply the ointment after these soaks.

 Pain varies from person to person.
-Your doctor will order pain pills for you, if needed.
+Your doctor will work with you on a pain management plan.

 Please follow the guidelines we will give to you the day of the surgery.
 They may include: